IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 * For a brief overview of **ZOAU**, review our `ZOAU documentation`_.
 * Configuring Ansible host or group vars, review our `variable configuration`_.
 * For configuration information, visit the `ZOAU product page`_.
-  * Select the latest version.
-Then, select "Installing and configuring ZOA Utilities".
+  * Select the latest version and then select "Installing and configuring ZOA Utilities".

 .. _ZOAU documentation:
    https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/requirements_managed.html#zoau